simple-icons/simple-icons/CONTRIBUTING.md

 #### Source Guidelines

 We use the source URL as a reference for the current SVG in our repository and as a jumping-off point to find updates if the logo changes.
 If you used one of the sources listed below, make sure to follow these guidelines.
+If you're unsure about the source URL you can open a Pull Request and ask for help from others.

 If the new SVG is sourced from: